MongoDB vs MySQL: A Comparative Study on Databases

 MySQL: Pros & Cons

-- MySQL is around the block since a long time.
+- MySQL is around the block for a long time.
 One of the main pros is that it’s community driven.
 Being a mature solution, it supports JOIN, atomic transactions with privilege and password security system.

 - With MySQL, you may end devoting a lot of time and efforts which other platforms might do automatically for you, like incremental backups.
 The main issue with MySQL is scalability.
 No inbuilt XML and OLAP.